 A study published in the medical journal Stroke in Sept.
-2014 showed that potassium could lower the risk of a stroke.
-90,137 postmenopausal women from the Women’s Health Initiative Observational Study had no history of stroke when they were enrolled in the study.
-With the help of dietary questionnaires the total daily potassium intake was determined amounting on average to 2,611 mg per day.
+2014 showed that potassium can lower the risk of a stroke.
+90,137 postmenopausal women enrolled in the Women’s Health Initiative Observational Study.
+Specifically, they had no history of stroke in the beginning of the study.
+It is important to realize that researchers used dietary questionnaires to determine the total daily potassium intake.
+This amounted on average to 2,611 mg per day.
 Over the next 11 years (the follow-up study period) there were 3,046 strokes, which included 2,190 ischemic strokes.
 There were also 11,596 deaths from all causes.

-The researchers from the Albert Einstein College of Medicine in New York decided to compare the women whose potassium intake was in the top 25% bracket with those whose potassium intake was in the lowest 25% bracket.
-They found that the women in the top potassium intake bracket had 12% less strokes, 16% less ischemic strokes and a 10% lower risk of dying from any cause of death when compared to the women with the lowest potassium intake bracket.
+Researchers from the Albert Einstein College of Medicine in New York decided to compare the women whose potassium intake was in the top 25% bracket with those whose potassium intake was in the lowest 25% bracket.
+Another key point, they found that women in the top potassium intake bracket had 12% less strokes, 16% less ischemic strokes and a 10% lower risk of dying from any cause of death when compared to women with the lowest potassium intake bracket.

-The US Department of Agriculture suggests 4,700 mg of potassium as a daily intake.
+The US Department of Agriculture suggests 4,700 mg of potassium daily.
 However, Dr. Sylvia Wassertheil-Smoller, the lead author of the study stated that only 2.8% of women in the study would have reached or exceeded that daily level.
-On the other hand the World Health Organization’s recommendation of daily potassium intake is 3,510 mg or more.
-This means that in the study only 16.6% of the women studied had reached or exceeded that level.
+On the other hand, the World Health Organization’s recommendation of daily potassium intake is 3,510 mg or more.
+This means that only 16.6% of the women studied had reached or exceeded that level.

 What can you do to increase your potassium consumption?